 Nothing is worse than a cluttered home – it can make us feel anxious and unproductive and can generally put us in a bad headspace.
 Whenever you start to feel this way, it is important to try and declutter your home.

-Get rid of everything that you never use, throw out that pair of shoes you’ll wear “one day” and be honest with yourself: if you haven’t yet opened the juicer for the cleanse you were planning a year ago, you probably won’t ever open it.
+Get rid of everything that you never use, throw out that pair of shoes you’ll wear “one day” and be honest with yourself: if you haven’t yet opened the juicer for the cleanse, you were planning a year ago, you probably won’t ever open it.

-Decluttering can do you a world of good and help you feel calm, while at the same time, bring you clarity.
+Decluttering can do you a world of good and help you feel calm, while at the same time, bringing you clarity.
 However, a lot of the time, we procrastinate when it comes to getting rid of clutter, and a lot of that has to do with the fact that we often make the mistakes listed below.

 We move around

 It can be easy to get distracted from decluttering.
 Oftentimes, we move around from room to room, starting on another cupboard or chest of drawers before we even finish what we were just working on.
 While it may seem like you are covering more ground this way, it is actually counterproductive.

 Make sure that you finish decluttering one section in its entirety.